Matty James: International career

 James has played regularly for the England Under-16s and Under-17s sides, and in 2009 he was called up to the Under-19s for the 2009 UEFA European Under-19 Championship.
 He was named captain and in his first game as skipper, England recorded a 3–2 victory in their opening game against Austria.

 Personal life

 James' father, Linton James, played non-league football for Bacup Borough and later worked as assistant manager of the club.
-His younger brother, Reece James, currently plays for Blackpool in the EFL Championship.
+His younger brother, Reece James, currently plays for Rotherham United in the EFL League One.
 He was educated at Fearns Community Sports College.

 He donated two therapy tilt-in space chairs, worth about £2000, to Fairfield General Hospital where his mother Maxine works as a nurse, in 2020.